exercism/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 - Before the user even started typing, the variable can be `undefined` or `null`.

 Write a function `errorMessage` that accepts the user input as parameter.
-If the user did not provide any input, `errorMessage` should return `'This field is required.'`.
+If the user did not provide any input, `errorMessage` should return `'Required field'`.
-If the input does not represent a non-zero number (according to the JavaScript conversion rules), `'Must be a number.'` should be returned.
+If the input does not represent a non-zero number (according to the JavaScript conversion rules), `'Must be a number besides 0'` should be returned.
 In all other cases you can assume the input is valid, the return value should be an empty string.

 ```javascript